OUR STORY

 By the time we moved into 15 Webster Avenue that Fall, the sisters and members of the former Epsilon Kappa Colony had thrown together a new name, new colors, a new pledge--a new everything.
 Epsilon Kappa was retained from the old colony name, and Theta from the national, so that members of past, present, and future would forever be proud to call themselves "Thetas."

 Today, Theta continues to define ourselves as a place for those who often don't traditionally have spaces on campus, especially folks of color and those who identify with the LGBTQIA+ community.
-To this end, the house has made the decision to open up its membership to all self indentifying women and non-binary individuals.
-We are a non-male dominated social space, and we are proud to be the members of Epsilon Kappa Theta.
+To this end, the house has made the decision to open up its membership to people of all genders.
+We are a social space for everyone, and we are proud to be the members of Epsilon Kappa Theta.